-To assess the effect of otter abundance on the variability of kelp cover, we used the difference in CV of kelp area at each site between periods as the response variable with region, wave exposure, difference in otter abundance between periods at each site, and CV of kelp area in the 1989-2001 period as predictors.
+To assess the effect of otter abundance on the variability of kelp cover, we used the difference in CV of kelp area at each site between periods as the response variable with region, and wave exposure, difference in otter abundance between periods at each site, and CV of kelp area in the 1989-2001 period as predictors.
 We explored only additive main effects due to a sample size of 10 and selected among models using AIC corrected for small sample sizes (AICc).

 To examine changes in the abundance of sea urchins, bivalves, crabs, sea stars, and sea cucumbers over time, we used permutation-based multivariate analysis of variance (PERMANOVA) to compare community structure across three time periods (1987, 1999, 2015) or three regions (northern, central, and southern) using the adonis function in R. We exclude data from 1995 because sea star data were absent.
 The taxa-specific average densities (individuals m-2) for each site-year-region were used as the dependent variables, and converted to dissimilarity matrices using Manhattan log(x + 1) distances.
 We used Manhattan dissimilarity measures because we viewed joint absences of species as informative and wanted to include that information.
 The more commonly used Bray-Curtis dissimilarity excluded information about joint absences (Legendre et al. 2005)(REF… Andersen et al… JAMEAL A LITTLE HELP?).
 We performed randomizations within strata based on regions or time periods.
-We also tested whether community composition was more variable in some regions than others and in some time periods rather than others by examining multivariate dispersion in community composition using the betadisper function in R. To visualize differences among time periods or regions in invertebrate community structure, we used non-metric multidimensional scaling (nMDS) based on the nmds function and plotted vectors explaining how variation in the densities of individual taxa related to community dissimilarity using the envfit function.
+We also tested whether community composition was more variable in some regions than others or in some time periods than others by examining multivariate dispersion in community composition using the betadisper function in R. To visualize differences among time periods or regions in invertebrate community structure, we used non-metric multidimensional scaling (nMDS) based on the nmds function and plotted vectors explaining how variation in the densities of individual taxa related to community dissimilarity using the envfit function.
 Because information about gastropod densities was not collected at some sites in 1999, we repeated all of the above analyses for 1987 and 2015 data only to determine if doing so modified our inferences about changes in the mean or variability in community composition.
 All multivariate analyses and visualizations were conducted in the R package vegan.
 We also calculated proportional declines in mean abundance and used paired t-tests to evaluate their significance.

 Results